dns2utf8/hour_glass/README.md

 This is a PoC (Proof of Concept) using Rust as a Backend for C++.

-This is based upon the work of [Alex's Rust FFI Examples](https://github.com/alexcrichton/rust-ffi-examples/)
+This is based upon the work of [Alex's Rust FFI Examples](https://github.com/alexcrichton/rust-ffi-examples/).

+## How it works

+* The rust library is included as a static library.
+* The C++ facade lives inside the `rust::` namespace.

 # Contributions